Galactik Football: Season 3

 Due to the injection of flux in the core of the Planet Paradisia, Paradisia explodes but luckily everyone was evacuated from the planets with the help of the Galactik Football Players.
 There is also the Galactik Football Cup which was won by the Snow Kids vs Team Paradisia.
-This made the Snow kids win the 3 cup.
+This made the Snow kids win the 3 cups in a row and first team who ever did it.

+A year after the third GFC victory of Snow Kids, the team was in the base for having a training match with Galactik Kids who are called the stars of the future.
+Clamp presses the button to start the training session in the Holo-Trainer and then a mysterious energy appears, seeds Mei and Micro Ice from Snow Kids, whole the Galactik Kids and Hush Sharky the paparazzi, teleports them to the deep space with leaving a major cliff-hanger on the back.

 Disney XD UK aired the first 8 episodes of season 3 in 2010.
 It was 10 October 2011 before Disney XD was able to air episode 9 of season 3.
 The remaining episodes have been aired on consecutive days, with the series finale airing on 27 October 2011.

+Season 4

+After 15 years passed on the major cliff-hanger of season 3 finale, which resulted in the disappear of Micro Ice and Mei, Galactik Kids and Hush Sharky, there's no official season 4 yet.

+But a hopeful piece of news for the fans and others who are interested in Galactik Football was shared after the interview between a French YouTuber named Alex San and Vincent and Flavien Vandelli, who are the original creators of the Galactik Football series.
+According to the interview and later posts on some social media platforms like Reddit, San pointed out that he wants to create a fourth season by working with them.
+Additionally, from the same posts, it's being understood that the original creators are working to give an official fourth season to the public.